AndrewKairys/beer-recipes/Notes.md

 Javascript Notes
 1. [X] Add Jquery
 2. [X] Add AMS
-3.  [] Make user recipe index have json backend and render via ajax get request
+3. [X] Make user recipe index have json backend and render via ajax get request (Need to put JS not in view and modify serializers to be more dry.)
-4. [X] Add next button to recipe show page and have json backend and render via ajax get request
+4. [X] Add next button to recipe show page
-5. [X] Render recipe ingredients on show page with json backend and render via ajax get request
+5. [X] Render recipe ingredients on show page on "next recipe" click with json backend and render via ajax get request (reference notes for making it better)